What Is A Bilingual Classroom?

-A Montessori bilingual classroom is a rich learning environment in which children are introduced to Language, Math, Science, Geography, Sensorial, Practical Life and Art in both English and Spanish.
+A Montessori bilingual classroom is a rich learning environment where children are introduced to language, math, science, geography, sensorial, practical life and art in both English and Spanish (or another foreign language), with emphasis on the later language.

 WHAT IS THE BEST AGE TO INTRODUCE A CHILD TO ANOTHER LANGUAGE?